Breastfeeding can burn between 200 and 1000 calories daily, depending on your baby’s appetite and age.

-- Do some body strength training: When your body consists of a higher muscle percentage, the fat is burned off easier.
+- Do strength training: When your body has a higher muscle percentage, the fat is burned off easier.

 - Exercise three times per week, for an hour each time.
-Weight loss without exercise is also possible, as long as the mother doesn’t exceed her calorie balance.
+Weight loss without exercise is possible if the mother doesn’t exceed her calorie balance.